uvastatlab/statlab-fellows/weeklyupdates/AKupdate.md

+12/05

+* Working on blog post - will be ready by next week
+* Thought about research questions for the project
+* Should I push sentiment.R?

 11/14
 * Prepared sentimentNews_R to include lexicode dictionary
 1) There are differences between bing and lexicode - will present the differences in general tone between the two